 Graphics Card

 What graphics speed and resolution do you require?
 (High / Medium /Basic - On Motherboard)

 Provide an example of a high-end Graphics Card using the list of suppliers provided in the appendix.
 List the Model Number, Price, and Vendor Source.
 Also list its main features

+gamers play on basic 1080p, 60Hz monitors, thanks to their compelling blend of

+resolution, speed, and affordable pricing.
+The best graphics card for feeding those displays is

+NVidia’s $220-and-up GeForce GTX 1660

 Provide an example of a medium-end Graphics Card using the list of suppliers provided in the appendix.
 List the Model Number, Price, and Vendor Source.
 Also list its main features

+ASUS ROG Strix GeForce GTX 1660 Ti 8GB | $295

 What would be the least expensive Graphics Card that meets your requirements (or do you just need basic graphics provided by the motherboard)?
 List the Model Number, Price, and Vendor Source.

+a $70 launch price the GT 1030 could play a modest amount of games at

+1080p and maintain 60 FPS.

 Sound Card